EdmundLT/fake-financial-data-io/README.md

 # Welcome to Fake Financial Data - A free API for testing and data analysis practice.

 This is a free API **randomly generating fake financial data for testing and practice.**
+Real 5,715 companies from NASDAQ market.
+You can download it here:

 ## Stacks I used